Using Snapseed on your Phone

-Firstly – the camera: to that tiny little lens hole on the back of your phone, fingerprints seem MASSIVE and so before taking photos always make sure the lens cover is clean and smear-free.
-Secondly – put some thought into lighting – large cameras with huge lenses get lots of light – phones don’t and so pictures are best taken with LOTS of light – or a VERY steady hand – or both – but really, there is no substitute for good lighting – no way around it.
+Firstly – the camera: to that tiny little lens hole on the back of your phone, fingerprints seem MASSIVE, as do dust particles – so before taking photos always make sure the lens cover is clean and smear-free.
+Secondly – put some thought into lighting – large cameras with huge lenses get lots of light – phones don’t have large lenses and so pictures are best taken with LOTS of light – or a VERY steady hand – or both – but really, there is no substitute for good lighting – no way around it.
 Lastly – if you HAVE to use Flash, fine – but it usually makes for very cold photos – I always try to avoid flash.

 So you’ve taken your snaps – and because you were in a hurry, the picture is at a slight angle, that stuff over on the left you really don’t want and why is the photo a bit reddish?